oveach/sf2-tutorial/README.md

 Install
 -------
+> Note: All commands are given for linux, specifically tested on Ubuntu.

 Composer does not work very well with Symfony, so do not use it.
 That's why vendor directory is included in the repository.

 ###Apache config:
-Create the following virtual host entry:
+Create the following virtual host entry (place it into a file named `sf2tutorial.conf` in `/etc/apache2/sites-available`):

     <VirtualHost *:80>
         ServerName sf2-tutorial.localhost
         DocumentRoot /path/to/sf2-tutorial/web
         <Directory /path/to/sf2-tutorial/web>
             AllowOverride All

+            # apache 2.2 style
-            Order allow,deny
+            #Order allow,deny
-            Allow from all
+            #Allow from all

+            # apache 2.4 style
+            Require all granted
         </Directory>
     </VirtualHost>

+Of course you need to change `/path/to` with the real path of your project!
+Then enable the vhost with the following commands:

+    sudo a2ensite sf2tutorial
+    sudo service apache2 reload

+Don't forget to add `sf2-tutorial.localhost` in your `/etc/hosts` file.

 ###Permissions
 Symfony needs to write to **app/logs** and **app/cache** (easy to understand why) in 2 ways: